fluree/to-do-lists-generator/README.md

         "assignedTo": ["assignee/email", "jDoe@gmail.com"]
     }]

 > When a ref predicate like `task/assignedTo` needs to refer to a subject that already exists, Fluree allows you to easily identify that subject by providing a two-tuple of `[A_UNIQUE_PREDICATE, THAT_PREDICATE'S_VALUE]`.
 So that in the example above, we can have this new `task` refer to an `assignee` whose `assignee/email` value is `jDoe@gmail.com`.
-You can also, however, reference a brand new `assignee` (see examples below where a new list references a new task), or use a current `assignee`'s unique subject `_id`.
+You can also, however, reference a brand new `assignee` (see examples below where a new list references a new task), or use a current `assignee`'s unique `_id` value.

-Below is an example of the same query above in SQL:
+Below is an example of the same transaction above in SQL:

              INSERT INTO task (_id, name, isCompleted, assignedTo) VALUES ('task$1', 'Get Milk', false, (SELECT id from asiggnee WHERE email='jDoe@gmail.com'))